open-life-science/ols-9/week-10/week-10-notes.md

 # Week 10 - Open Science Garden II

-**Date**: November 21, 2023

-**Time**: 10:00
+Date: 20 November, 2024

+Time: 16:00 UTC

-**Duration**: 90 min
+Duration: 90 min

-**Call lead**: Tajuddeen Gwadabe
+Call lead: Tajuddeen Gwadabe

-**Facilitator**: Pradeep Eranti
+Facilitator: Pauline Karega

-## Join the Cohort Room
+## 🗣️Join the Cohort Room and Welcome

-**Join the Zoom call**: [https://us02web.zoom.us/j/81328823905?pwd=ZGhkTi9LT3FZb3lUeko4TjN2SStYZz09](https://us02web.zoom.us/j/81328823905?pwd=ZGhkTi9LT3FZb3lUeko4TjN2SStYZz09)
+Tajuddeen (10 min)[⏰ 10]

-**Are you an Open Seeds participant but can't attend this call?
-The recording from this call will be updated on YouTube**: [https://www.youtube.com/c/OpenLifeSci/playlists](https://www.youtube.com/c/OpenLifeSci/playlists)
+Are you an Open Seeds participant but can't attend this call?
+The recording from this call will be updated on YouTube: [https://www.youtube.com/c/OpenLifeSci/playlists](https://www.youtube.com/c/OpenLifeSci/playlists)

+Code of conduct and community participation guidelines [https://we-are-ols.org/code-of-conduct](https://we-are-ols.org/code-of-conduct)

+   * If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the organisers - Bérénice, Malvika, Yo and Taj. (team@we-are-ols.org).
+   * To report an issue involving one of the organisers, please email one of the members individually (berenice@we-are-ols.org, malvika@we-are-ols.org, yo@we-are-ols.org, tajuddeen@we-are-ols.org).

-**This call is being recorded and transcribed!**
+This call is being recorded and transcribed!

    * The video will be available on the YouTube channel ([https://www.youtube.com/c/OpenLifeSci))))](https://www.youtube.com/c/OpenLifeSci))))) in the next days
    * Turn on your webcam if you don't mind sharing your face (or off if you do!)

-**Breakout room**: Speaking and Writing:
+Breakout room: Speaking and Writing preference - This will help us assign you to the breakout room with the format of your choice

+       * W- for written reflection-based exercise in the main room
+       * S-En- for spoken discussion in English
+       * S-Fr- for spoken discussion in French
+       * S-Fr/En - for spoken discussion in French or English
+       * S-Es/En- for spoken discussion in French or Spanish

+Where to indicate preference? --* In your Zoom name*

-   * Please edit your Zoom name (click on the three dots on the top right of your video) and add one of the following letters in front of your name:
+       * You can edit your Zoom name directly (click on the three dots on the top right of your video) and add one W or S letters in front of your name
-   * W for written reflection-based exercise in the main room
-   * S for Spoken Discussion Breakout Room This will help us assign you to the breakout room with the format of your choice
+   * Please let us know in the chat your preference for the breakout room today - a co-host will edit your name to add one these letters:
    * If you are ok with both, please choose one for this week so that the hosts can assign you to a breakout room during the cohort call